icpac-igad/wms-animator/README.md

 ### Using native execution

-1 - Install go dependencies using yarn:
+1 - Install go dependencies using go:
 ```
 go get